Owners warned over Christmas chocolate danger to dogs

 “My son woke us up, so we took Tess straight to Vets Now meaning she received treatment within a few hours of eating.
 Tess will eat anything.
 In fact, given half a chance she’d probably do the same thing again.
 Thankfully, she’s fine now.”

-Easter is one of Vets Now’s busiest weekends with a 50% rise in cases and thousands of calls to its out-of-hours clinics and 24/7 hospitals.
+Christmas is one of Vets Now’s busiest periods with a 40% rise in emergency calls to its out-of-hours clinics and 24/7 hospitals.

 Vet surgeon Ana-Maria Rotariu was part of the team — at the Vets Now 24/7 pet emergency hospital in Glasgow — who treated Tess.

-She said: “We see a big increase in chocolate exposure cases at Easter and Christmas.
+She said: “We see a big increase in chocolate exposure cases at Christmas.
 Tess’s case was quite exceptional due to the amount she’d consumed.

 “Thankfully, her owners brought her straight to the hospital, which meant we were able to take action very quickly.
 After two nights of fluids, medication and close monitoring, she went home feeling fine.”